OsmHackTW/josm-presets/README.md

  * Author:mcdlee
  * License:`GPL-2.0+`
  * Intro:
-	This presets simplified the process, when adding wheelchair tag to features.
+	It was made for wheelchair tagging.

 1. Taiwan_Only
  * First commit:
  * Author:osm.tw (former yellowsoar, trasfered at 2016/01/12[1])
  * License:
  * Intro:
-	It was created for OSM mapping in Taiwan.
+	It was made for OSM mapping in Taiwan.

 [1] https://www.facebook.com/groups/OpenStreetMap.TW/permalink/976415639090572/